malloydata/malloy/README.md

 ORDER BY average_flight_time ASC
 ```

-Here's how we expect you'd start working the reusable pieces into a Malloy model (note that there's no up-front need to model anything--you can model as you go to make your analysis more efficient over time)
+Here's how we expect one might start working the reusable pieces into a Malloy model.
+N ote that there's no up-front need to model anything--you can model as you go to make your analysis more efficient over time:

 ```malloy
 explore: carriers is table('malloy-data.faa.carriers'){